emqx/emqx-docs/en_US/backend/backend_cassandra.md

 ## backend.cassa.hook.session.subscribed.1  = {"topic": "#", "action": {"function": "on_message_fetch"}, "offline_opts": {"max_returned_count": 500, "time_range": "2h"}, "pool": "pool1"}

 ## If you need to store Qos0 messages, you can enable the following configuration
-## Warning: When the following configuration is enabled, 'on_message_fetch' needs to be disabled, otherwise qos1, qos2 messages will be stored twice
+## Tip: When the following configuration is enabled, 'on_message_fetch' needs to be disabled, otherwise qos1, qos2 messages will be stored twice
 ## backend.cassa.hook.message.publish.4     = {"topic": "#", "action": {"function": "on_message_store"}, "pool": "pool1"}
 ```